artistscloud/LLMchat/README.md

 # LLM Chat Arena

-A React TypeScript application that allows users to create multi-LLM conversations where different AI models can discuss topics and interact with the user.
+A web application that allows users to create chats with multiple LLMs, provide a topic to discuss, and let the LLMs converse.
+Users can participate in the conversation and control the flow of the discussion.

 ## Features